-Common elements of climate laws implied by the Paris Agreement but largely absent from EU rules
+Common elements of climate laws implied by the Paris Agreement

-Common elements of climate laws Current EU rules Governance Regulation as proposed by European Parliament
+Common elements of climate laws EU rules apart from GR Governance Regulation (GR)

-Overarching EU Emission budget $\bigotimes$
+Overarching EU Emission budget \bigotimes

-Long term EU targets in law (2040, 2050 and beyond) $\otimes$
+Long term EU targets in law (2040, 2050 and beyond) \otimes

 Near term EU target in law (2030)

-Low carbon strategies $\bigcirc$
+Low carbon strategies

-Review $\bigcirc$ $\bigcirc$
+Review \bigcirc

 Racheting up mechanism

-Enhancing natural sinks $\bigotimes$
+Enhancing natural sinks \bigotimes \otimes

-Independent advisory bodies and other institutions $\bigotimes$ ®
+Independent advisory bodies and other institutions \otimes ®

-Governance for financial flows to mitigation and adaptation $\bigotimes$ ®
+Governance for financial flows to mitigation and adaptation \bigotimes \otimes

-Citizen participation
+Citizen participation $\bigcirc \bigcirc$

-Largely because of these gaps, existing EU climate policies remain incremental, short term and inadequate for decarbonising Europe's economies within the time frame set by the PA.
-It lacks an unequivocal commitment to full decarbonisation.
-A "Climate Law for Europe" is a particularly promising option to fill these gaps.
+Even with the GR in force, there will be gaps that make existing EU climate policies remain incremental, short term and inadequate for decarbonising Europe's economies within the time frame set by the PA.

+A comprehensive "Climate Law for Europe" is a particularly promising option to fill these gaps.
 Adopted as a regulation or directive, such a law should be inspired by best practices of Member States, regions or other countries.
-A Climate Law for Europe would not replace sectoral EU legislation but would build on it.
+A Climate Law for Europe would not replace sectoral EU legislation, but would build on it.
+The graphic adjacent illustrates the structure of such a law under the GR's 'roof' and what its elements could look like after a reform.